-This report gives a picture of the congregation, history, mission, organization, and trends from the perspective of 2016.
+One report gives a picture of the congregation, history, mission, organization, and trends from the perspective of 2016.
 You can view or download it here.
 A more recent report was prepared jointly with Chalmers United Church to deal with the issues involved in merging some operations of the two congregations.

 The social, spiritual and communal value of congregations like SSUC has long been accepted.
 The economic value of these congregations to their surrounding neighbourhoods is a different matter entirely.
 What is the economic value of SSUC?
 This report attempts to answer that question.

 Office Administrator: Ruth Ranson